elena19m/cloud-courses/website/docs/common/containers/_docker.md

 ### Exercise: Starting a container

-* Start a container in the background based on the `centos: 7` image.
+* Start a container in the background based on the `gitlab.cs.pub.ro:5050/scgc/cloud-courses/centos:7` image.
 * Connect to the container just turned on and run the `yum install bind-utils` command.
 * Disconnect from container.